VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 <audio controls loop src="/sounds/Slapback01.mp3"></audio>

-looking at a snippit of this audio, you can see just how short the delay is, with the slapback being on the notes that have the double hits.
+looking at a snippet of this audio, you can see just how short the delay is, with the slapback being on the notes that have the double hits.

 ![slapback](/music/slapback.png)